Rasekoai/EEE3088F_Project_2025/README.md

- This project is about design of the power subsystem for the Micro-Mouse which is able to drive two main motors and twao auxillary motors.
+ This project involves designing the power subsystem for the Micro-Mouse, which can drive two main motors and two auxiliary motors.
- Moreover, this subsystem charges a 3.7V, 800mAh lipo battery which will be used to power the micro-mouse while unplugged from the power outlet.
+ Moreover, this subsystem charges a 3.7V, 800mAh lipo battery, which will power the micro-mouse when it is unplugged from the power outlet.